engula/engula/docs/design.md

 A cluster is bootstrapped when the first node is started.
 The first node creates an init group (group 0).

+## Replication group

+A replication group consists of a group of replicas.
+Each group serves one or more shards.

 ## Init group

 An init group is the first group created when a cluster is bootstrapped.
 An init group has group id 0.